imsd/index/README.md

 After taking this course, students will be able to: Program and distribute graphical, interactive applications; Recognize and utilize the appropriate terminology for interactive systems; Create and utilize open source code; Enlist physical devices to transmit wireless information to digital systems; Understand digital graphics theory in a production environment; Understand and leverage the video pipeline with Syphon & Unity.

 ## Git Cheatsheet
+1. cd -drag your directory here-
-1. git add .
+2. git add .
-2. git commit -m "some note to yourself"
+3. git commit -m "some note to yourself"
-3. git push origin master
+4. git push origin master

 ## Weekly